Skip to main content

 Expected output format.

-IMPORTANT: Critical rule.
+IMPORTANT: Critical rules.

 KeywordEffect

-IMPORTANT:High priority
+IMPORTANT:High priority instruction

-YOU MUST:Required
+YOU MUST:Required behavior

-NEVER:Prohibited
+NEVER:Prohibited action

-CRITICAL:Absolute
+CRITICAL:Absolute requirement

 Next Steps